Suthsayer-Prediction-Market/Core/README.md

 ## 3. The Automation & Oracle Layer: Chainlink
 Chainlink acts as the "connective tissue" and the "judge" of the Suthsayer ecosystem.
 It removes the need for a central team to manually resolve bets.

-* **Chainlink Automation (The Listener):** Custom automation logic monitors the indexed posts from the Bluesky firehose.
+* **Chainlink Automation (The Listener):** Custom automation logic monitors the indexed posts from the ATP firehose.
 When a valid prediction is detected, Chainlink Automation triggers the `createMarket` function on the Sonic smart contract.
 * **Trustless Resolution (The Judge):** Once a prediction’s end-date is reached, Chainlink Automation is tasked with verifying the outcome.
 It fetches data from verified APIs or off-chain sources to determine if the prophecy came true.
 * **Automated Settlement (The Executor):** Upon verification, the automation bot calls the settlement function on the contract.
 This trustlessly distributes the USDC/SSYR pools to the winners, ensuring that "Code is Law" and no human intervention can stall a payout.